verana-labs/verana.io-website/institutional/home.md

 - 🎬 **Decentralized Video Apps** — streaming apps that aggregate film catalogs published by creators.
 - 🏨 **Decentralized Hotel PMS Apps** — apps where users can search hotels powered by compatible PMS software.
 - 🛒 **E-commerce Aggregators** — apps that list all businesses using e-commerce Verifiable Services.
+- …and many more (again) innovations waiting to be built.

 Because indexing is trust-based, inclusion is **automatic and verifiable**: no gatekeepers, no paywalls.